 Leader In Training

 LITs work as leaders in training, learning a variety of camp roles.
 They support cabin leaders in Boys Camp and Girls Camp to help leader groups of 5 to 6 campers.
 They also support the in-camp community through specialized work with the Activities Team and/or Waterfront Teams.
 In addition, LIT receive additional training and evaluation beyond staff training, participating in regular group and one-on-one meetings for professional development.
-Summer 2022 will include one to two weeks of paid staff training, followed by one two-week and one three-week session ending on July 30.
+Summer 2023 will include 2 to 3 weeks of paid staff training, followed by two three-week camp sessions ending August 6.

 - With the support of 1 to 2 cabin leaders, provide 24-hour supervision and mentoring to campers in a cabin setting.
 Live with and eat meals with a cabin group, helping each camper to adjust to camp life and to achieve his/her personal best.